MattJones-Cloudticity/policies/README.md

 Cloudticity shall keep up to date and current diagrams which include all networks including wireless networks, system architecture, and data flow diagrams.
 Diagrams shall be updated whenever there are network changes and no less than every six months (0819.09m1Organizational.23).

 The impact of the loss of network service to the business must be defined (0824.09m3Organizational.1).
 Formal agreements with external information system providers shall include specific obligations for security and privacy (0837.09n2Organizational.2).
 Agreed services provided by a network service provider/manager will be formally managed and monitored to ensure they are provided securely (0835.09n1Organizational.1).

+Cloudticity specifies the networks and network services to which users are authorized access.
+(0801.01i1Organizational.1)

+Business-critical or customer (tenant) impacting (physical and virtual) application and interface designs (API), configurations, network infrastructure, and systems components, are designed, developed, and deployed in accordance with mutually agreed-upon service and capacity-level expectations, as well as IT governance and service management policies and procedures.
+(08102.09nCSPOrganizational.1)

 ## 8.2 Network Segmentation